Group Size: Up to 114 participants across all sponsors

 Trip Overview

 This itinerary, from Inverness to the Orkney Islands and along the Norwegian Coast above the Arctic Circle, combines natural wonders with historical and cultural highlights.
 Special features include time in Scotland’s Orkney Islands and Norway’s Lofoten Islands, both showcasing wild landscapes, ancient settlements, and opportunities for bird and whale watching.
-The itinerary also offers several days inside Norway's iconic fjords, including the Sognefjord and UNESCO-listed Nærøyfjord.
+The program also offers several days inside Norway's iconic fjords, including the Sognefjord and UNESCO-listed Nærøyfjord.
 Step ashore at picturesque fjord-side towns and fishing villages, including Ålesund, Brønnøysund, and tiny villages on the Lofoten Islands, all of which have inspired artists and photographers for over a century.
 Cruise for eight nights aboard the newly renovated Exploris One, offering 72 suites with breathtaking ocean views.
 Onboard, enjoy a sauna, steam bath, outdoor Jacuzzis, and regional cuisine, along with complimentary beverages, Wi-Fi, and exceptional service.

 Schedule by Day